How to File a Workers’ Compensation Claim in California

 Contact a California workers’ compensation attorney for a free consultation

 Mastagni Holstedt, APC helps injured workers assert their rights to workers’ compensation benefits.
 To schedule a free consultation, call or contact us online.
-Our offices are located in Sacramento, Rancho Cucamonga, Pleasanton, Redwood City and Stockton.
+Our offices are located in Sacramento, Rancho Cucamonga, Pleasanton and Redwood City.